 Some perks you’ll enjoy when working at SI

 Our Berlin office is as welcoming and cozy as an office can be.
 Team rooms with doors and plenty of shared space allow for focused work.
-Take the tour.

-Our greatest perk is a carefully selected team of smart and welcoming people.
-To help you join us, we cover €1k of your relocation costs.
+Our greatest perk is a carefully selected team of smart, welcoming, and very international people.

 Our default work machine is a 13 inch MBP Retina with SSD, 16GB RAM and two screens.
-A comparable Windows or Linux machine is just as fine of course.
+A comparable Windows or Linux machine is just as fine, of course.

-You’ll get a €2k education budget and 3 paid days so you can attend conferences, buy books or take online courses.
-Training also “just happens” on the job of course.
+You’ll get a base €3k education budget and 5 paid days so you can attend conferences, buy books or take online courses, and you can request more if needed.